uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/workshop/README.md

 Duration (mins)|Description
 ---------------|-----------------------------------------------
 5              |Introduction
-5              |Learners read the booklet
-15             |Demo of all steps
+5              |Learners read the booklet or website 15             |Demo of all steps
 35             |Do it, always have 1 learner at B and C 15             |Break